jcolivo/DrRacket-themes/README.md

       ```console
      raco pkg install
       ```
-Open DrRacket, and select your chosen theme from 'Preferences' in the 'Edit' menu.
+Open DrRacket and select your chosen theme from 'Preferences' in the 'Edit' menu.

 ## Notes and Credits
 - These themes have only been tested in a Windows machine, but they should work in Linux and MacOS as well.